ibm-messaging/mq-mqi-nodejs/README.md

 without changing the verbs to use the Sync variants, then you can set the SyncMQICompat variable to `true`.
 This variable should be considered a temporary migration path; it will likely be removed at some point in the future.

+### Promises
+Most of the core MQI verbs (excluding the GET variants) have Promise-based alternatives named with a `...Promise` suffix (eg `ConnxPromise`).
+This can help with removal of much of the typical callback nesting.
+See the amqsputp.js sample for a demonstration of how these can be used.
+There is no Get-based Promise because the async Get operation invokes callbacks multiple times as messages appear.

 ### Message Retrieval
 This implementation includes two mechanisms for retrieving messages from